 The best way to live forever is to never die.
 Sounds simple enough.
 Don’t die and you will live forever.

 Okay.
 Fine.
 But how do we keep from dying?
 The chances are pretty slim we can avoid it.
-No one but Enoch and Elijah has ever done so.
+No one but Enoch and Elijah has ever done it.
 In other words, you can count on one hand–actually, two fingers–the people who have never died.
 And the fountain of youth is as elusive as ever.

 Yet we would still like to never die.

 Unfortunately, everyone dies, except Enoch and Elijah, and those who are alive when Jesus returns.
 The Bible and our own experience make that clear.
 “It is appointed unto men [human beings] once to die” (Heb.
 9:27).
 “Death has passed upon all men” (Rom.
 5:12).
 Just before they died, Joshua and David said, “I am going the way of all the earth” (Josh.
 23:14; I Kgs.
 2:2).
 We will all be “gathered to our fathers” sooner or later.

 Even Jesus died, by His own choice, of course, to take away our sins.
 But He rose from the dead and lives forevermore.

 And He has told us how we can never die.
 We will look at that in a moment.